MLPonciano/My-Portfolio/README.md

 ## My Portfolio Website
-<p>This is my portfolio website, where I introduce myself as an IT student dedicated to learning and growing in the field of technology.
-It highlights my skills in web development and design, along with the projects I’ve completed, reflecting my journey and progress.
-The site features a modern glassmorphism UI design with an animated space background, aligning with my interest in creative and interactive interfaces.</p>
+<p>This is my portfolio website, where you can explore my passion for tech and design.
+Featuring a sleek glassmorphism UI and an animated space background, it showcases my skills in front-end development, UI/UX design, and my various projects.</p>